 - The correlation among the predictors or independent variable (multi-collinearity) should not be severe but there exists linearity of independent variables and log odds.

-- The data should be the representative part of population and record the data in the order its collected.
+- The data should be representative part of the population and record the data in the order its collected.

 - The model should provide a good fit of the data.

-Logistic regression vs Linear regression
+Logistic vs Linear regression

 - In the case of Linear Regression, the outcome is continuous while in the case of logistic regression outcome is discrete (not continuous)